Dominique Pegg: London Olympics

 In July, Pegg competed at the 2012 Summer Olympics in London, United Kingdom.
 She helped the Canadian team qualify to the team finals and individually she qualified to the all around final in seventeenth place with a score of 55.657.
 After qualifications, Pegg said, "I feel so blessed to be here, I still just can’t believe it.
 Just to have our names announced out there, it kind of left me breathless.
 Team all-around was our biggest goal, we were really focusing on the team."
 In the team final, she contributed scores of 14.400 on vault, 13.500 on balance beam, and 13.966 on floor toward the Canadian team's fifth-place finish.
 In the all around final, Pegg placed seventeenth with a score of 55.565.

 College career

 Pegg signed with the University of Alabama in July 2013 and competed in the NCAA in 2014.
 Alabama has won 6 National Titles including back-to-back championships in 2011 and 2012.

 Pegg was removed from the Alabama roster in 2015 after two years of battling injury and little competition time.
-In 2017, Pegg received a degree from the University of Alabama in Kinesiology and Exercise Science.
+In 2017, Pegg completed a degree at the University of Alabama in Kinesiology and Exercise Science.